muldjord/skyscraper/docs/CLIHELP.md

 NOTE 1!
 Enabling this option automatically sets the `--refresh` and `--nosubdirs` options.

 NOTE 2!
 Instead of using this option, if you just want to gather resources for 1 or 2 roms, you can provide the filename(s) directly on the command like so: `$ Skyscraper -p snes -s thegamesdb "/full/or/partial/path/to/rom.zip"`.
-You can also use the '--from-file' option.
+You can also use the `--fromfile` option.
 ###### Example(s)
 ```
 Skyscraper -p snes --cache edit --startat "rom name.zip"